7 Takeaways: How to Sell Your House Fast for Cash

 You Can Sell Even in Difficult Circumstances

-Sometimes you have challenging circumstances that make it hard to sell a house traditionally.
-If your home has large amounts of past due fees and taxes, title flaws, storm-damage, code violations, or is in need of major repairs, it will be trouble to find a buyer that receives funding from a lender.
+Sometimes, you have challenging circumstances that traditionally make it hard to sell a house.
+If your home has large amounts of past due fees and taxes, title flaws, storm damage, code violations, or needs major repairs, finding a buyer who receives funding from a lender will be difficult.

 There Aren't Usually Contingencies

-If you sell your house through traditional means, there are likely contingencies that come along with the sale.
-This means that there are a bunch of little ways a sale can fall through along the way.
+If you sell your house through traditional means, contingencies likely accompany the sale.
+This means many little ways a sale can fall through along the way.

-While there are benefits of selling your house for cash, there are also a number of drawbacks.
+While there are benefits to selling your house for cash, there are also several drawbacks.

 The Purchase Offers Tend to Be Low